ricardobusta/ricardobusta.github.io/_posts/2019-09-29-hello-world-v3.0.md

 ---
 ---

-Finally brought my blog back! :+1: :smile: And now it should be in english.
+Finally brought my blog back!
+And now it should be in english.
 Also, made the entire site from scratch instead of using some pre-made template.
 This way I could organize and tune it the way I intended to use it from the beginning.
 I used Jekyll because it is the default technology used by github pages, and it looks nice enough.